Swan-Cross is proud to make available a varied collection of quality choral

 The Paschal Lamb SATB cantata with instrumental accompaniment |

-This Holy Week (Easter) cantata is unique in that the text for it is taken entirely from the Old Testament.
-This work is an intriguing mix of classical and rock influences and is guaranteed to be not quite like anything else you've ever experienced.
+Holy Week (Easter) cantata Unique in that the text for it is taken entirely from the Old Testament.
+Intriguing mix of classical and rock influences and guaranteed to be not quite like anything else you've ever experienced.
 Powerful!
 For more information, samples and demo recordings, see The Paschal Lamb. |

 |||